joeyy-miller/Presidents.PY/README.md

 # Todo:
 + Add more quotes
-+ Add more styling to the text
++ Add more styling to the output string
 + Add dates that presidents said the quote